 AKC is a participant in affiliate advertising programs designed to provide a means for sites to earn advertising fees by advertising and linking to akc.org.
 If you purchase a product through this article, we may receive a portion of the sale.

-Road tripping in an RV is a great way to include your dog in your vacation plans, but, for many people, RV travel is more than a break from the every day — it is their every day.
-People of all ages are turning to full-time RV living to escape the daily grind and avoid getting tied to a mortgage, and they’re bringing their pets along for the journey.
+Road-tripping in an RV is a great way to include your dog in your vacation plans.
+But, for many people, RV travel is more than a break from the daily grind — it is their daily routine.
+People of all ages are turning to full-time RV living, and they’re bringing their pets along for the journey.

 Successful cross-country travel with dogs begins before you hit the road.
 Consider your dog’s needs regarding health, comfort, and safety as you plan your destinations and itinerary.
 Here is a list of things you should take care of before setting out.

-Get ID tags and a microchip: If you already have them, make sure your contact information is current.
-Enrolling your pet with AKC Reunite can help them get returned to you more quickly if you become separated.
+If you already have ID tags for your dog, make sure your contact information is current.
+Enrolling your pet with AKC Reunite can help your dog get returned to you more quickly if you become separated.
 It’s also a good idea to carry printed photos of your dog in case they get lost, rather than relying on digital photos in areas where you don’t know how reliable reception will be.

 Traveling With Your Dog

 On travel days, your dog should ride secured in the same vehicle as you.
 If you’re towing your RV, never leave your dog to ride in the trailer, which could not only become too hot but also fill up with exhaust.

 “Keep your dog in a kennel while traveling,” says Dr. Ochoa.
 “This is the best and safest way for them to travel.
 They will be safe in their kennel if you are in an accident or have to suddenly use your brakes.”